 All Web content and electronic publications, to the extent feasible, should be made accessible to people with disabilities.
 If accessibility is not feasible, the information should be available by alternative means.
 University web sites may be subject to the State of Oklahoma HB2197; Sections 504 and 508 of the Rehabilitation Act of 1973, as amended; the Americans with Disabilities Act; and University non-discrimination policies.
 Web account holders are responsible for verifying that their pages meet all university requirements including accessibility guidelines.
-Additional information on HB2197 can be found at https://www.ok.gov/abletech/IT_Accessibility/HB_2197.html.
-Section 508 and HB2197 are only a minimum standard for accessibility and Web pages.
+Additional information on Oklahoma Electronic and Information Technology Accessibility law is available at this link.
+Section 508 and HB2197 are only a minimum standard for accessibility and webpages.
 Developers are encouraged to go beyond the minimum whenever possible.
-The Web Communications departments is the central point of contact for Web-related accessibility questions: email@example.com or (405) 325-0058.
+The Web Communications Department is the central point of contact for Web-related accessibility questions: firstname.lastname@example.org or (405) 325-0058.

 Web Accessibility Link

 Each University web site that provides entry to members of the public must contain an "Accessibility" link to this page which contains the university's Web Accessibility Statement and contact information for the university's Accessibility Coordinator.

 This additional line should appear in all pages that promote campus events or programs: "Accommodations on the basis of disability are available by contacting (phone; name and address are desirable but optional) by (date, or as soon as possible)."

 Web Accessibility and Usability Testing

 To ensure that University websites are designed with consideration for the different types of internet connections available and user groups, web developers are responsible for testing their websites for accessibility and usability.
 The Web Communications Office has a test station equipped with a screen reader that is available for departments to test accessibility.
 For questions about web accessibility, please contact Web Communications at email@example.com or (405) 325-0058.